Healthy fat choices

 - soybean, sunflower, safflower, and canola oil, and margarine spreads made from these oils

-Omega-3 fats are a type of polyunsaturated fat that, like other dietary polyunsaturated fats, reduce your risk of heart disease.
+Omega-3 fats are a type of polyunsaturated fat that, similar to other dietary polyunsaturated fats, can help to reduce your risk of heart disease.
 Omega-3s can:

 - lower heart rate and improve heart rhythm

 - reduce blood pressure

 - improve blood vessel function and delay the build-up of plaque (a fatty substance) in coronary arteries.

 Try to include omega-3 fats from all of these 3 sources as part of a healthy eating pattern.

 Omega-3 is found mainly in oily fish like tuna, salmon, sardines and blue mackerel.
 Other good sources are fish like barramundi and flathead, and seafood like scallops and mussels.
 Try to eat 2–3 serves a week.
 Read more about fish.

 Good sources of plant-based omega-3 include walnuts, linseed (flaxseed), chia seeds, and oils and spreads made from canola or soybeans.
 Aim to include foods that provide at least 1 gram of plant-sourced omega-3 every day.
 Read more about nuts and seeds.